Stag and Doe 101

 Oh my dear bees.
 I have been a little absent lately for two reasons.
-One, because not a whole lot has been going on that is post-worthy in wedding planning, and two, because I have been very busy planning another event.
+One, because not a whole lot has been going on that is post-worthy in wedding planning, and two, because I have been very busy planning another event: our stag and doe.

 Now, before I jump into all of the gory details with you all, I must preface this post with a disclaimer.
 I definitely considered not sharing this part of our wedding journey with the blog because stag and doe* parties are not a widespread wedding practice and I have read criticisms in the past.
 That being said, they are very popular in some areas of Ontario and Manitoba (particularly in small towns where there aren’t a lot of things to do).
 Until I entered the wedding world, I had no idea they weren’t done everywhere!
 When it came to planning our wedding, we discussed not having a one, but there was a lot of support and encouragement (perhaps even some “You have to!”s) for us to throw one, and they are oh so much fun!